 Now for 5th Gen owners that don’t have a Z/28, 19×11” ET11 front and 19×12” ET41 rear is possible for you too!
 Simply pick up a set of Z/28 flares for your ride and toss the big meats on there, nothing else required.
 Pictured is Andy’s 2012 SS with those flares but with 19×11” ET43 rear.
 As you can see, more wheel can be stuffed out back, which is exactly what the 19×12” ET41 accomplishes and would achieve a flush fit.

 In conclusion, any 5th or 6th Gen owner can run the 19×11”/19×12” staggered setup with a few simple modifications for maximum performance out of their ride.
-Check them out now in the Group Buy, ending soon.
+Click here to order wheels for your Camaro.